 The power window controls located on the driver's door trim panel have up-down switches that give you fingertip control of all power windows.
-There is a single opening and closing switch on the front passenger door for passenger window control and on the rear doors of the Quad Cab and Crew Cab models.
+There is a single opening and closing switch on the front passenger door for passenger window control and on the rear doors for rear window control.
 The windows will operate when the ignition switch is turned to the ON/RUN or ACC position, and for up to 10 minutes after the ignition is turned OFF or until a front door is opened.

-NOTE: The Key Off Power Delay feature will allow the power windows to operate for up to 10 minutes after the ignition is turned OFF.
+The Key Off Power Delay feature will allow the power windows to operate for up to 10 minutes after the ignition is turned OFF.
 This feature is cancelled when either front door is opened.